ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-button}

 There are two basic buttons in CKEditor 5 UI library: a standard button and a switch.

-### Standard

 You can instantiate the standard button with the `ButtonView` class.
 By modifying the passed config, you can get different button variants and states.

-#### Action
+### Action

 To get an action button, add the `ck-button-action` class.